-6. How disposed of-whether by sale,

-return or other disposal.

-7 In case of sale or other disposal-purchaser's or transferee's name and address in full and particulars of his licence.

-- In case of return of the weapons, date of return and name and address of person to whom sent.

-- 9. Date when due for forfeiture.

-- 10. Remarks.
+- How disposed of-whether by sale, return or other disposal - In case of sale or other disposal purchasers or transferee's name and address in full and particulars of his licence. - In case of return of the weapons, date of return and name and address of person to whom sent. - 9.
+Date when due for forieiture. - 10.
+Remarks.

-Bombay Notn, No. 1675, dated the 20th Feby.
-1920.-1.
-Every licensed dealer with whom any arms, ammunition or military stores have been deposited shall give to the depositor a receipt and shall maintain a register in the appended form.
-A copy of the register, certified as a true copy under the signature of the licensed dealer, shall be forwarded on the last day of each quarter, in the City of Bombay to the Commissioner of Police and elsewhere to the District Magistrate -2.
-Arms, ammunition or military stores deposited at the police stations shall, if not returned or disposed of within one month from the date of their deposit, he lodged at the headquarters police stores - Provided that arms so deposited and previously covered by a licence in Form XV, Schedule VII to the Indian Arms Rules, 1920, may, at the discretion of the District Magistrate, be lodged at the police station at the headquarters of the taluka in which the police station at which they have been deposited is situated.
-(Proviso added by G. O. No. 6658, dated the 19th July 1920).-3 Subject to the provisions of rule 7 any arms, ammunition or military stores which are not returned or disposed of under section 16 (2) of the Act, shall, after the expiration of three years from the date of their deposit, be forfeited to His Majesty -4.
-The Commissioner of Police in the City of Bombay and elsewhere the District Magistrate may prescribe fees on payment of which arms, ammunition and military stores shall be periodically oiled, cleaned, etc., at the police station or head-quarters police stores where they are deposited or lodged -5.
-Licensed dealer shall not return arms, ammunition or military stores deposited with them to depositors except in the manner and to the extent permitted for the sale of such arms, ammunition or military stores to such depositors.-6.
-Licensed dealers shall submit on the 31st of December of each year in the City of Bombay to the Commissioner of Police and elsewhere to the District Magistrate, a statement showing the arms, ammunition and military stores that have become liable to forfeiture under rule 3.-7.
-Arms, ammunition or military stores deposited by a guardian on behalf of a minor may be left in deposit until the expiration of one year from the date of such minor attaining majority when if the person entitled to receive them back or dispose of them as prescribed by section 16 (2) of the Act has not taken the requisite action, they shall be forfeited to His Majesty.
+Bombay Nom., No. 1675, dated the 20th Feby.
+1920 -1.
+Every licensed dealer with whom any arms, ammunition or military stores have been deposited shall give to the depositor a receipt and shall maintain a register in the appended form."
+A copy of the register, certified as a true copy under the signature of the licensed dealer, shall be forwarded on the last day of each quarter, in the City of Bombay to the Commissioner of Police and elsewhere to the District Magistrate. - 2.
+Arms. ammunition or military stores deposited at the police stations shall, if not returned or disposed of within one month from the date of their deposit, be lodged at the head-quarters police stores.-Provided that arms so deposited and previously covered by a fibence in Ferm XV Schedule VII to the Indian Arms Rules 1920, may, at the discretion of the District Magistrate, be lodged at the police station at the head-quarters of the taluka in which the police station at which they have been deposited is situated.
+(Proviso added by G. O. No. 6658, dated the 19th July 1920).- 3.
+Subject to the provisions of rule 7 any arms, ammunition or military stores which are not returned or disposed of under section 16 (2) of the Act, shall after the expiration of three years from the date of their deposit, be forfeited to His Majesty.-4 The Commissioner of Police in the City of the Bombay and elsewhere the District Magistrate may prescribe fees on payment of which arms, amunition and military stores shall be periodically oiled, cleaned, etc., at the police station or headquarters police stores where they are deposited or lodged-5.
+Licensed dealers shall not return arms, amunition or military stores deposited with them to depositors except in the manner and the the extent permitted for the sale of such arms, ammunition or military stores to such depositors.-6.
+Licensed dealers shall submit on the 31st of December of each year in the City of Bombay to the Commissioner of Police and elsewhere to the District Magistrate, statement showing the arms, ammunition and malitary stores that have became liable to forfeiture under rule 3.-7.
+Arms, ammunition or military stores deposited by a guardian on behalf of a minor may be left, in deposit until the expiration of one year from the date of such minor attaining majority when if the person entitled to receive them back or dispose of them as prescribed by section 16 (2) of the Act has not taken the requisite action, they shall be forseited to His Majesty.

-FORM.-[Rule 1].
+FORM.-[Rule_1].

-(No. etc.) of arms, ammunition or military stores.
+Date of deposit.
+Description (No. etc.) of arms, ammunition or military stores.
 Name and address of the depositor.
-Date when due for forfeiture.
-Pate and due for disposal.
-REMARKS.
-2 8 4 5 6 arms, ammunition or military arms, ammunition address of or military the depositor. arms, ammunition address of due for or military the depositor. forfeiture. arms, ammunition address of due for due for or military the depositor. forfeiture. disposal.
+Date when due for forfeiture. due for due for .
+1 2 3 4 5 6 -